Know Your Trails

 With everyone happy, Park Manager Mariam has nothing to worry about and can focus her attention on other issues within the park.

-The first early wireframe prototypes of this concept focused on active trail user’s interface:
+The first early prototypes wireframes of this concept focused on a user interface that favored the active trail user:

 This manifested as a list of the park user’s favorites parks with “At-a-Glance” trail condition symbols showing open, closes, or hazardous conditions.
 They only needed to search for your favorite park once.
 Once it was saved as a favorite, the capability to make reports or see park details becomes available.